 Employers usually begin collecting proof of tax-saving deductions around February or March every year.
 Many individuals quit their jobs before this period, and employers fail to provide them with the benefit of various deductions.
 Don’t worry.
 Once you have consolidated your income earned during the financial year from multiple employers, you will have to sum up your deductions, in case you have invested in tax-saving avenues.

 When filing your income tax returns, you can only claim deductions under sections 80C to 80U under the old tax regime.
-However, under the new tax regime you can avail fewer deductions.
-For future reference safely keep the proofs and remember that deductions can be allowed against your total income earned in a FY, so the benefit of deductions for tax calculation must be taken only once a year.
+However, under the new tax regime you can avail of fewer deductions.
+For future reference, safely keep the proofs and remember that deductions can be allowed against your total income earned in a FY, so the benefit of deductions for tax calculation must be taken only once a year.

 When your salary income from different employers is aggregated, there are chances that you might see a tax due.
 Why does this happen?
 If your new employer does not know how much you earned from your previous job, his tax computation may be inaccurate.
 Generally, the basic exemption limit and standard deduction may be allowed by all your employers.
 The benefit of tax-saving deductions might be allowed by more than one employer while calculating tax.
 Also, it may happen that after summing up all your salary income, your income tax slab may have gone up.

-For instance, Mr Kumar left Z company in December 2023 and joined a new company Y, in January 2024.
+For instance, Mr Kumar left Z company in December 2024 and joined a new company Y, in January 2025.
 He has not informed his previous salary to Y. He earned Rs 9.5 lakh from his previous employment (Z Company) and Rs 2.4 lakh from Y. According to his previous salary, his salary was under the tax slab of 20%.
 After summing up the salaries from both employers, the tax slab has been moved to 30%.
 This situation will lead to a tax due for Mr Kumar while filing his return.

 So, it’s prudent to recheck all the salary details from different employers and pay the tax due before submitting income tax returns.